bcorporal/bcorporal/README.md

 ### <div align="center"> **Full stack web developer 👨🏾‍💻.** </div>

 international coder....I prefer React.
-Design skills and Front end is where you can find me but I have a spot in the backend too.
+Front end is where you can find me but I have a spot in the backend too.

 <div align="center">
 <a href="https://bcorporal.github.io/react-portfolio/" target="_blank">